DoDAO-io/raising-funds-using-defi/generated/questions/fjord-foundry.md

 - [ ]  Users pay for a governance token in exchange for liquidation tokens.
 - [ ]  Users can exchange the project's token for the base token.
-- [x]  Users can exchange the base token for the project's token.
+- [x]  Users can exchange the base token for the project's token and progressively distribute the token over a defined time period
 - [ ]  Users decide an asset's fair value by making collective decisions.

 Hint: NoHint